stationfy/Arena-SDK-Android/README.md

 #### Step 1: Install the Chat SDK

 Installing the Chat SDK is simple if you’re familiar with using external libraries or SDKs.
-To install the Live Blog SDK using `Gradle`, add the following lines to a `build.gradle` file at the app level.
+To install the Chat SDK using `Gradle`, add the following lines to a `build.gradle` file at the app level.

 ```groovy
 repositories {